kevancress/MeasureIt_ARCH/docs/docs/intro/faq.md

 # Frequently Asked Questions

-!!!
-Disclaimer
-    No one has actually asked me these questions, but I do ask them to myself.
-Frequently.

-    _(or they're just things I wanted to comment on)_

-    If you have questions about MeasureIt_ARCH that you think should be answered here, make a pull request for this page with the "Edit on GitHub" button above.

 #### What should I use MeasureIt_ARCH for?

 MeasureIt_ARCH is meant for producing Design Documentation and Technical Drawings in Blender.
 If you've been using Sketch-Up, AutoCAD, Rhino or somthing similar for design drawings and documentation, on relativly small scale projects, then MeasureIt_ARCH & Blender could be a good tool for you.